 The creation and production process was extremely fast.
 The challenge was launched at the beginning of April, which limited the process to two and a half weeks, one week of concept/script construction and a week and a half of production.
 The film was shot during one morning, in order to take advantage of natural light.
 We shot with a Sony FS7 and Zeiss Standard Speed lenses.
 The post-production process was also extremely fast.
 The editing was completed in two days and the grading in one night.

-How did the need to comply with distancing safety rules altered things on set and what practical steps did that force you to implement?
+How did the need to comply with distancing safety rules alter things on set and what practical steps did that force you to implement?